demmonico/test-coding-challenges/README.md

 # Test task examples collection

 Here placed test scripts.
 Main goal is collect different tasks and issues.
-They are specially placed in single file to more flexible management and distributed

 ## Coding test snippets